iluvcapra/pycmx/docs/source/index.rst

   read.
 Event number field and source name field sizes are determined dynamically for each statement for a high level of compliance at the expense of strictness.
-* An more relaxed "tolerant" mode allows parsing of an EDL file where columns use non-standard widths.
+* A more relaxed "tolerant" mode allows parsing of an EDL file where columns use non-standard widths.
 * Preserves relationship between events and individual edits/clips.
 * Remark or comment fields with common recognized forms are read and